Chapter 3

 The King audibly choked.

-At this point, I was beginning to suspect that my greatest threat in mortal lands wouldn't be the gods, or assassins, or even fate itself.
+At this point, I was beginning to suspect that my greatest threat in mortal lands wouldn't be gods, assassins, or even fate itself.

-It would be the absolute circus of overprotective murder-snakes fighting for my custody.
+It would be the absolute circus of overprotective, murderous snakes fighting for my custody.

-I cleared my throat, pointedly ignoring the absolute terror in the room.
+I cleared my throat, pointedly ignoring the sheer terror hanging in the air.

 "I've made my decision," I said, as if the walls themselves hadn't nearly caved in from tension.